EiniKark/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
 ## About
-Hi, I’m Eini!
+Hi, I’m Eini Kärkkäinen!
+I'm originally from Finland and currently living in Switzerland.
 I have a Bachelor's Degree in Business Administration and a Data Analytics Professional Certificate from Google (Coursera).
 I'm currently pursuing an EPFL COS Diploma in Data Science.
 I have developed a passion for using data to uncover meaningful insights, particularly, where I am fascinated by the intersection of trends, societal impact and data-driven decision-making.
 I am excited to bring my technical and analytical skills to the field of data analytics as an aspiring data professional.

 During my professional experiences, I honed my ability to work with complex datasets and developed a keen eye for identifying patterns and trends.
 I have gained hands-on experience with tools like SQL, R, Power BI & Tableau, and Excel, as well as expertise in customer insights, revenue analysis, and strategic planning.